 6 Ways to lose your IRS tax exemption (without really trying)

-It’s easy for a 501(c)(3) organization to maintain its tax exempt status – and can be just as easy to lose it.
-Organizations recognized as exempt from federal income tax under this section of the Internal Revenue Code include private foundations as well as churches, educational institutions, hospitals, and many other types of public charities.
+It’s easy for a 501(c)(3) organization to maintain its tax exempt status – and can it be just as easy to lose it. the IRS recognizes private foundations, churches, educational institutions, hospitals, and many other types of public charities.